tscircuit/bpc-graph/README.md

 ### layoutSchematic(graph, options)

-Automatically partition, match and lay out a floating BPC graph using a corpus of known subcircuits.
+Automatically partition, match and lay out a floating BPC graph using a corpus of fixed graph layouts.

 ```ts
 import { layoutSchematicGraph } from "bpc-graph"